 In the 13th century, Llywelyn ap Gruffudd, ruler of Gwynedd, refused to pay homage to Edward I of England, prompting the English conquest of Gwynedd.
 This was followed by the construction of Caernarfon Castle, one of the largest and most imposing fortifications built by the English in Wales.
 In 1284, the English-style county of Caernarfonshire was established by the Statute of Rhuddlan; the same year, Caernarfon was made a borough, a county and market town, and the seat of English government in north Wales.

-The ascent of the House of Tudor to the throne of England eased hostilities between the English and resulted in Caernarfon Castle falling into a state of disrepair.
-The city has flourished, leading to its status as a major tourist centre and seat of Gwynedd Council, with a thriving harbour and marina.
+The ascent of the House of Tudor to the throne of England eased hostilities with the English and resulted in Caernarfon Castle falling into a state of disrepair.
+The town has flourished, leading to its status as a major tourist centre and seat of Gwynedd Council, with a thriving harbour and marina.
 Caernarfon has expanded beyond its medieval walls and experienced heavy suburbanisation.
-Its population includes the largest percentage of Welsh-speaking citizens anywhere in Wales.
+The community of Caernarfon's population includes the highest percentage of Welsh-speaking citizens anywhere in Wales.
 The status of Royal Borough was granted by Queen Elizabeth II in 1963 and amended to Royal Town in 1974.
 The castle and town walls are part of a World Heritage Site described as the Castles and Town Walls of King Edward in Gwynedd.